-All students will be appointed an academic supervisor in the second semester prior to the internship either at University of Tromsø or at University of Saskatchewan.
-Supervision for the internship and thesis work in the fifth semester is to be given both through (online) seminars and individual supervision.
+All students will be appointed an academic supervisor in the third semester prior to the applied research project either at UiT The Arctic University of Norway or at University of Saskatchewan.
+Supervision for the applied research project and thesis work is to be given both through (online) seminars and individual supervision.

 International Field School

 Student mobility is an essential and integral part of the GENI program.
-Students are required to participate in two short-term exchanges and field schools with intensive teaching.
-In addition, students can spend a full semester at the partner institution's campus in their fourth or fifth semester.
+Students are required to participate in two short-term field schools with intensive teaching and site-visits to communities, businesses and organizations.
+In addition, students are provided with an opportunity to spend a full semester at the partner institution's campus.

-There are two scheduled short-term exchanges.
-The first field school will be integrated into STV 3040 Northern Governance, and will provide an opportunity for students to compare governance challenges in the Circumpolar context, while also learning from the local communities, municipalities, bands and councils in Northern Saskatchewan.
-The second field school to Northern Norway is an integrated part of the NORD 857 Northern Resource Economics and Policy which explores the economic concepts related to the management of renewable and non-renewable resources in the north.
-Students will examine competing theories in resource and environmental economics, while being able to experience how theory is actually applied in an Northern context.
+The first field school will be integrated into NORD 990 the GENI Seminars series, and will provide an opportunity for students to learn about contemporary issues in the Circumpolar context, while also learning from the local communities, bands, businesses, organizations and knowledge keepers in Northern Saskatchewan.
+The second field school to Northern Norway is an integrated part of the NORD 857 Northern Resource Economics and Policy, which explores economic concepts related to the management of renewable and non-renewable resources in the North.
+Students will examine competing theories in resource and environmental economics, while being able to experience how theory is actually applied in a northern context.